The Truth Is Inevitable: How God Can Exist and Why He Must

 Selfishness has never been admired by anyone.
 Men have differed as to whether one should have one wife or four, but they have never agreed that it is proper for a man to have any woman he likes.

 Natural Law provides the basis of true liberalism, belief in the freedom of the individual to do as he chooses so long as he does no harm to anyone else, directly or indirectly, in the process.
 Such is an example of eternal and axiomatic truth, potential if there are no extant cognitive individuals to practice it.
-The antithesis of this way of thinking begins in earnest with Nietzsche and his supermen, though Heraclitus foreshadowed this way of thinking long before Nietzsche came along.
+The antithesis of this way of thinking begins in earnest with Nietzsche and his supermen, though it was foreshadowed long before by Heraclitus.
 Power corrupts, and absolute power corrupts absolutely, even in the case of the originally visionary Alexander the Great, who degenerated into a murderous and utterly arrogant carouser.
 Any superman of Nietzsche provides a similar example; this man died in an asylum for the insane.
-Heraclitus was no philosopher, and Nietzsche was no authority.
+Heraclitus was no philosopher,12 and Nietzsche was no authority.

 God does not waffle; yet, He is not entirely inflexible, and He is certainly not compulsive.
 There may be times when the various parts of the Rules about Right and Wrong are or seem to be mutually exclusive, though this does not interfere with their validity or their effectiveness.
 If you, for example, resolve to follow a single admonition of the Absolute Standard of Ethics at all costs, you may neglect another aspect of the standard to the detriment of both yourself and others.
 It is not a good thing, for example, to invariably maintain love for humanity at the expense of justice.
 Our principle of political correctness emanates from this error – that of applying the Rules without an element of common sense and judgment thrown in.
 A starving person who kills for a loaf of bread cannot be condoned or allowed to go unpunished without wounding a system of order and justice.